KaranSinghBhandari0/Recipe-Website/README.md

 # Recipe-Website
-Recipe website using HTML CSS and Javascript (api)
+Recipe website using HTML CSS and Javascript
+We have used API data to fetch recipes